crystalfreeiot2025/crystalfreeiot2025.github.io/organizers.markdown

 In alphabetical order:

-David C. Burnett (<span class="reverse">ude.xdp ta ttenrubd</span>) is an Assistant Professor of Electrical and Computer Engineering (ECE) and directs the Wireless Environmental Sensor Technology (WEST) Lab at Portland State University.
+David C. Burnett (<span class="flip_H">ude.xdp ta ttenrubd</span>) is an Assistant Professor of Electrical and Computer Engineering (ECE) and directs the Wireless Environmental Sensor Technology (WEST) Lab at Portland State University.

 Tengfei Chang (<span class="reverse">nc.ude.zg-tsukh@gnahciefgnet</span>) is an Assistant Professor and directs the Auto-Trajectory Oriented Micro-IC (Atomic) Lab at HKUST (GZ).